ixofoundation/ixo-client-sdk/README.md

 - *(ixo-Identity client: Coming soon)*

 **Note**: This documentation is work in progress.
 The functionality of the SDK listed below is already available.
 Don't hesitate to try them out or even to check out the source (it really is simple).
-Feedback is welcome -- please don't hesitate to send issues & PRs.
+Your feedback is welcome -- please don't hesitate to send issues & submit PRs.

 ## Usage